-The Agency Head (e.g. Commissioner, First Deputy Commissioner, Executive Director, etc.) is required to sign the Financial Integrity Statement, which represents a formal opinion regarding the adequacy of the agency's internal control structure.
+The Agency Head (e.g., the Commissioner) is required to sign the Financial Integrity Statement, which represents a formal opinion regarding the adequacy of the agency's internal control structure.
 This opinion is supported by the Directive #1 Checklist that agency personnel are required to complete.
 As mentioned earlier, the Office of the Comptroller considers the Directive #1 Checklist questions to represent basic internal control criteria that agency management should follow in maintaining a reliable and effective control system.